Code-Institute-Submissions/African-Explorers/README.md

 * To be provided with information on African Explorers and services.
 * Content is clean, clear, visually appealing and easy to find.
 * Contact details and dedicated contact form is provided with a submit button and placeholders.
-* To have a scrolling testimonals section created with a bootstrap carousel.
+* To be able to scroll through the testimonals section, created with a bootstrap carousel.

+#### Expectations

+* Content is visually clear, consise and appealing.
+* Site can be viewed on any device.
+* Navigation links work correctly and go to the correct parts of the site.
+* Navigation links open in a seperate tab.
+* Email links works.
+* Content form is clearly labelled (including placeholders), and submit button works.